lateagain/ploppy/README.md

 The ip.ad.re.ss:port pair identifying a peer already on the network, and which this client can talk to.

+* --dir

+The directory to use.
+Must either not exist or be empty.

 * --secret

 As 'ploppy create'